w3c/sdw/bp/BP-in-practice.md

 # Spatial Data on the Web Best Practices in Practice

+This list is intended to aid people looking to implement the [Spatial Data on the Web Best Practice](https://www.w3.org/TR/sdw-bp) by providing quick links to the examples within the Best Practices and additional examples of implementations.

 ## [Best Practice 1: Use globally unique persistent HTTP URIs for Spatial Things](https://www.w3.org/TR/sdw-bp/#globally-unique-ids)

 ### Examples from Best Practices